Dž

-Note that when the letter is the initial of a capitalised word (like Džungla or Džemper, or personal names like Džemal or Džamonja), the ž is not uppercase.
+When the letter is the initial of a capitalised word (like Džungla or Džemper, or personal names like Džemal or Džamonja), the ž is not uppercase.
 Only when the whole word is written in uppercase, is the Ž capitalised.

 The capitalized version of this letter ('Ǆ'), as a single character in Unicode, is also the largest character amongst every Latin character in size (in blocks Basic Latin, Latin Extended-A, Latin Extended-B).

 Treatment as a single letter

 In Gaj's Latin alphabet (used for Serbo-Croatian), when the text is written vertically rather than horizontally (on signs, for instance), dž is written horizontally as a single letter; in particular, dž occupies a single square in crossword puzzles.
 Also, in cases where words are written with a space between each letter, dž is written together without a space between d and ž.
 These characteristics are also shared by Lj and Nj.
 Similarly, when a name beginning with Dž is reduced to initial, the entire letter is initial, not just D. For example, Dženan Ljubović becomes Dž.
 Lj. and not D. L. This behaviour is not the case in Slovak, where it is split into D/d and Ž/ž.